 But, in general I have found this incredibly useful and flexible.
 It reliably detects the tempo of the vast majority of popular music I have used it with, and is a useful tool for DJs and use with xwax on Linux, and scripting on the command-line.

-The most recent release is bpm-tools 0.2 (30th November 2012)
+The most recent release is bpm-tools 0.3 (21st May 2013)

 There is a Git repository available: